 Street collections take place in streets or other public places, such as parks or market squares, and raise funds for good causes by way of cash donations, or by selling goods to benefit that cause.
 For more information, see our Street collections page.

 Direct debit collections

-We have a partnership agreement with the Public Fundraising Regulatory Association in respect of face-to-face fundraising by way of direct debit, covering Hemel Hempstead town centre, which controls the frequency and size of fundraising activities.
-We require collectors to act in accordance with the Institute of Fundraising's Code of Fundraising Practice, which sets out behaviours that they can and cannot use to solicit donations.
+We require collectors in Hemel Hempstead town centre, who are fundraising by way of direct debit, to act in accordance with the Code of Fundraising Practice, which sets out behaviours that they can and cannot use to solicit donations.

 The Fundraising Regulator sets and maintains the standards for charitable fundraising.
-For more information, including how to make a complaint, visit www.fundraisingregulator.org.uk.
+For more information, including how to make a complaint, visit the Fundraising Regulator's website.